 Before the film, the Grand Foyer of the Michigan buzzed with activity as waiters and waitresses scurried about with elegant platters of hors d’oeuvres treats.
 In the auditorium, an ominous moon was projected on to the screen, above a stageful of scary decorations like gravestones, bats, a coffin, bare trees and cobwebs.
 As the orchestra warmed up, ushers guided patrons to reserved seats, and it felt like a night at the Michigan in the early 1930s.

 Michigan staff organist Steven Ball played a short concert before the film, followed by Russ Collins’ introduction of the night’s main feature.
-Collins explained that silent films were a much more interactive experience than talkies.
-“If you’re afraid for the heroine, scream!” implored Collins.
+Russ explained that silent films were a much more interactive experience than talkies.
+“If you’re afraid for the heroine, scream!” he implored.
 “It’s OK!”